Lally columns and jack posts are vertical steel members that are used to support horizontal members like ceilings and beams.

-There are important differences between these two vertical members which if ignored can be disastrous for any structure.
+However, there are important differences between these two vertical members which, if ignored, can be disastrous for any structure.

-Most importantly, they are permanent and there are clear, well-defined standards for their load-bearing capacities.
+They are commonly used in crawl spaces and basements and have well-defined standards for their load-bearing capacities.

-Jack posts are also an assembly of hollow and thin cylindrical steel pipes equipped with an adjusting jack.
+On the other hand, jack posts are made up of hollow cylindrical steel pipes and an adjusting screw.

-Lally columns can be both temporary and permanent, whereas jack posts are only temporary supports.
+While lally columns can be both temporary and permanent, jack posts are only temporary supports.

-Lally columns provide support to horizontal members like basement beams.
+Lally columns also provide support to structural members like basement beams.

 Jack posts, in addition to providing support, help in correcting the sagging of horizontal members and require periodic inspection.

-Crucially, lally column heights are fixed and no adjustment is possible after fixing it.
+It is also crucial to note that lally column heights are fixed, and no adjustment is possible after fixing it.

 Their diameter typically ranges from 3.5 inches to more than 4 inches.